Nursing (NURS) 326

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.

-A variety of electronic journal articles and websites are used in the course and paper copies are not included in the course package.
+A variety of textbook online study resources, electronic journal articles and websites are used in the course.
+Paper copies are not included in the course package.

 Athabasca University reserves the right to amend course outlines occasionally and without notice.
 Courses offered by other delivery methods may vary from their individualized-study counterparts.